alan-turing-institute/data-safe-haven/processes/provider-overview.md

 Tier 2 environments are also used to handle, combine or generate information which is confidential, but not, in commercial or national security terms, sensitive.
 Tier 2 corresponds to the government OFFICIAL classification.
-They includes commercial-in-confidence datasets or intellectual property where the consequences of legal or financial consequences from disclosure are low.
+This includes commercial-in-confidence datasets or intellectual property where the consequences of legal or financial consequences from disclosure are low.

 At Tier 2 and above, reclassification of the results of the project for publication must be run following a careful process.
 Derived information must otherwise be maintained as confidential.